-To the extent permitted by law, MOODY's and its directors, officers, employees, agents, representatives, licensors and suppliers disclaim liability to any person or entity for any indirect, special, consequential, or incidental lusses or damages whatsoever arising from or in connection with the information contained herein or the use of or inability to use any such information, even if MOODY'S or any of its directors of lineers, employees, agents representatives, licensors or suppliers is advised in advance of the possibility of such losses or damages, including but not limited to: (a) any loss of present or prospective profits on (b) any loss or damage arising where the relevant financial instrument is not the subject of a particular credit rating insigned by MOODY'S. To the extent primitted by law, MOODY's and its directors, officers, employees, agents, representatives, licensors and suppliers disclaim liability for any direct or compensatory losses or damages caused to any person or entity, including but not limited to by any negligence (but excluding fraud, willful misconduct or any office the sycidance of doubt, by law cannot be excluded) on the part of, or any continued to by any negligence (but excluding fraud, willful misconduct or any of its directors, officers, employees, agents, representatives, ligensors or supplies, arising from or in connection with the information contained became in the use of or mability to use any such information.
+To the extent permitted by tov, MOODY's and its directors, officers, employees, agents, representatives, licensors and suppliers disclaim liability to any period or entity for any indirect, special, consequential, or incidental losses or damages whatsoever, alteing from or in connection with the information contained herein or the use of or inability to use any such information, even if MOODY'S or any of its directors, officers, employees, agents, representatives, licensors or suppliers is advised in advance of the possibility of such losses or damages, including but not limited to: (a) any loss of present or prospective profits or (b) any loss of damage arising where the relevant financial instrument is not the subject of a particular credit reting assigned by MOODY'S.

+To the extern permitted by law, MOODY'S and its directors, officers, employees, agents, representatives, licensors and suppliers disclaim liability for any direct or compensatory losses or damages caused to any person or entire, including but not limited to by any negligence (but excluding fraud, willful misconduct or any other type of liability that, for the avoidance of daulat by low cannot be excluded) on the part of, or any contingency within or beyond the control of, MOODY'S of any of its directors, officers, employees, agents, representatives, licensors or suppliers, arising from or in connection with the information contained herein or the use of or inability to use any such information.

-NO WARRANTY, EXPRESS OR IMPLIED AS TO THE ACCURACY, IMPLIEDESS, MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PURPOSE OF ANY CREDIT NO WARRANTY, EXPRESS OR IMPLIEDTAS 10 THE ACCURACY, TIMELINESS; COMPLETENESS, MERCHANTABILITY OR TIMESS TOR ANY PARTICULAR PURPOSE OF ANY CREDIT RATING OR OTHER OPINION OR INFORMATION IS GIVEN OR MADE BY MOODY'S IN ANY FORM OR MANNER WHATSOEVER.
+NO WARRANTY, EXPRESS OR IMPÜED, AS TO THE ACCURACY, TIMELINESS, COMPLETENESS, MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR PURPOSE OF ANY CREDIT-RATING OR OTHER OPINION OR INFORMATION IS GIVEN OR MADE BY MOODY'S IN ANY FORM OR MANNER WHATSOEVER

-Moody'S Investor's Service, Inc., a wholly owned credit nating agency subsidiary of Moody's Corporation ("MCO"), hereby discloses that most issuers of debt securities (including corporate and municipal bonds, dehentures, notes and commercial paper) and preferred stock rated by Moody's Investors Service, Inc. have, nice to assignment of any rating, agreed to pay to Moody's Investors Service, inc. for ratings opinions and services rendered by it fees ranging from \$1,000 to approximately \$7,700,000.
-MCO and MIS also maintain policies and procedures to address the independence of MIS's faitings are rating processes; information reparding certain affiliations that may exist between directors of MCO and ratings from MIS and have also publicly reported to the SEG an ownership interest in MCO of more than 5%, is posted annually at warm moody's commendence of MCO of more than 5%, is posted annually at warm moody's commendence of MCO of more than 5%, is posted annually at warm moody's commendence of MCO of more than 5%, is posted annually at rated entities, and between entities will hold ratings from MIS and have also publicly reported to the SEC an ownership interest in M.C.O. of more than 5%, is posted annually all your moodys, com under the heading "Investor, Relations."- Corporate Governance.- Director and Shareholder Affiliation Policy,"
+Moody's Investors Service, Inc. a wholly-owned credit rating agency subsidiary of Moody's Corporation ("MCO"), hereby discloses that most issuers of debt securities (including corporate and municipal bonds, debentures, notes and commercial paper) and preferred stock rated by Moody's Investors Service, inc. have, prior to assignment of any rating agreed to pay to Moody's Investors Service; Inc. for ratings opinions and services rendered by it fees ranging from \$1,000 to approximately \$2,700,000.
+MCO and MIS also maintain policies and procedures to address the independence of MIS's ratings and rating processes.
+Information regarding certain affiliations that may exist between directors of MCO and tated efficies, and between entities who hold ratings from MIS and have also publicly reported to the SEC an ownership interest in MCO of more than \$%, is posted annually at work moodys.com under the heading "Investor Relations - Corporate Governance - Director and Shareholder Affiliation Policy."